ohmjs/ohm/doc/api-reference.md

 <code class="api">ohm.grammarsFromScriptElements(optNodeList?: NodeList, optNamespace?: object) &rarr; Namespace</code>

 Create a new Namespace containing Grammar instances for all of the grammars defined in the `<script>` tags in `optNodeList`.
 If `optNodeList` is not specified, the result of `document.querySelectorAll('script[type="text/ohm-js"]')` will be used. `optNamespace` has the same meaning as in `ohm.grammars`.

+<h2 id="namespace">Namespace objects</h2>

+When instantiating a grammar that refers to another grammar -- e.g. `SuperJava <: Java { ... }` -- the supergrammar name ('Java') is resolved to a grammar by looking up the name in a Namespace.
+In Ohm/JS, Namespaces are a plain old JavaScript objects, and an object literal like `{Java: ...}` can be passed to any API that expects a Namespace.
+For convenience, Ohm also has the following methods for working with namespaces:

+<code class="api">ohm.namespace(optProps?: object)</code>

+Create a new namespace.
+If `optProps` is specified, all of its properties will be copied to the new namespace.

+<code class="api">ohm.extendNamespace(namespace: object, optProps?: object)</coder>

+Create a new namespace which inherits from `namespace`.
+If `optProps` is specified, all of its properties will be copied to the new namespace.

 Grammar objects
 ---------------